Astigmatism: Acquired

 Astigmatism may also occur following a cataract surgery or a corneal injury.
 Contraction of the scar due to wound or cataract extraction causes astigmatism due to flattening of the cornea in one direction.
 In keratoconus, progressive thinning and steepening of the cornea cause irregular astigmatism.

 Pathophysiology

-Axis of the principal meridian
+Axes of the principal meridians

-Regular astigmatism – principal meridians are perpendicular.
-(The steepest and flattest meridians of the eye are called principal meridians.)
+In eyes without astigmatism, the lens and cornea are spherical in shape.
+An astigmatic eye can be described by defining principal meridians, which are the steepest and flattest axes of the eye.
+There are several types of astigmatism, depending on the orientation of the principal meridians: